Advertising helps fund Big Issue’s mission to end poverty

 “With more families renting privately, and renting for longer too, these rent surges are a bigger problem for Britain, and require bolder solutions from policy makers,” said Resolution Foundation’s Cara Pacitti.
 “Short-term solutions include regular uprating of local housing allowance to support poorer families, and the ultimate longer-term solution is to simply build more homes.”

 Labour’s Renters’ Rights Bill is expected to make it into law by the summer of 2025.
-What will it mean for private rental prices?
-Time will tell.

 Do you have a story to tell or opinions to share about this?
 Get in touch and tell us more.
 This Christmas, you can make a lasting change on a vendor’s life.
 Buy a magazine from your local vendor in the street every week.
 If you can’t reach them, buy a Vendor Support Kit.